Blog /Marketing

 Ask for feedback directly in WhatsApp.
 “How was your meal?
 Reply with 1-5 stars.”
 Simple, conversational, low effort.

 Why it works: Survey completion rates from WhatsApp are 3-5x higher than email surveys.
-Unhappy guests who wouldn't do a formal survey will reply to a quick WhatsApp.
+Unhappy guests who would not do a formal survey will reply to a quick WhatsApp.

 7. Win-back message for lapsed guests

-For guests who haven't visited in 60+ days, send a WhatsApp with a compelling return offer.
+For guests who have not visited in 60+ days, send a WhatsApp with a compelling return offer.

 Why it works: A win-back email gets 20-30% open rate.
 A win-back WhatsApp gets 98%.
 The raw numbers are 3x higher.